Prototype Machining Services | Prototype to Production CNC

 Scaling From CNC Prototype to Production

-Transitioning from prototype to production can introduce variability if processes are not carefully managed.
+Transitioning from prototype machining to production can introduce variability if processes are not carefully managed.
 Olympus Machining uses disciplined workflows and inspection practices to maintain consistency as volumes increase.

 Rapid Prototyping vs. Production Machining

-In CNC, "rapid prototyping" means quick-turn subtractive machining of a single part or small set in the actual production material — not 3D-printed plastic stand-ins.
+In CNC, "rapid prototyping" means quick-turn prototype machining of a single part or small set in the actual production material — not 3D-printed plastic stand-ins.
 A rapid prototyping service built on CNC milling and CNC turning gives engineers a part they can stress, install, and inspect with the same dimensional behavior the production lot will have.
 That's the difference between validating a design and validating a placeholder.

 Production CNC machining differs in cadence and controls, not in fundamental capability: the same equipment runs the part, but with locked-in setups, controlled tooling, documented inspection, and traceable material certifications.
-Because Olympus runs both phases in-house, prototype CNC milling and CNC turning setups carry forward into production — no supplier change, no re-qualification, no dimensional drift between the part you approved and the part you receive at volume.
+Because Olympus runs both prototype machining and production phases in-house, prototype CNC milling and CNC turning setups carry forward into production — no supplier change, no re-qualification, no dimensional drift between the part you approved and the part you receive at volume.

 Why Olympus Machining